Hotels4Teams

 Which hotels near Rilito Park are good for team or group travel?

 Several hotels near Rilito Park accommodate team and group travel.
-Holiday Inn Express & Suites Tucson Mall by IHG (0.42 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Homewood Suites by Hilton Tucson / St. Philips Plaza Univ (1.68 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-The Eddy Hotel Tucson Tapestry Collection by Hilton (1.78 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Holiday Inn Express & Suites Tucson Mall by IHG (0.42 mi, from $83/night), Homewood Suites by Hilton Tucson / St. Philips Plaza Univ (1.68 mi, from $258/night), and The Eddy Hotel Tucson Tapestry Collection by Hilton (1.78 mi, from $230/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Are there budget-friendly hotels near Rilito Park?